-A nomination will also be rejected if it is not accompanied by the required deposit in cash or banker's cheque.
+A nomination will also be rejected if it is not accompanied by the required deposit.

 The Electoral Commissioner must also reject a nomination where, in the Commissioner's opinion, the name under which the candidate is nominated is obscene, is frivolous or has been assumed for a political purpose.